Audiveris/audiveris/docs/_pages/ui_tools/time.md

 * A _pair_ time signature is a signature handled as an ensemble of two separate time numbers.
 Not all pairs can be recognized, only the equivalent forms of predefined combos (see above).

-The OMR engine can automatically recognize whole and pairs, that is all the examples above except the custom combo which is reserved for user manual definition.
+The OMR engine can automatically recognize wholes and pairs, that is, all the examples above except the custom combo which is reserved for user manual definition.

 For say a 2/4 time signature, the engine may recognize the "2" glyph and the "4" glyph leading